Her approach is to use low-cost experiments and team activities to make better choices at a faster rate.

 Role-Play Decision Clinics

-Have team members pretend to be stakeholders: a customer, competitor, supplier or dumb investor.
+Have team members pretend to be stakeholders: A customer, competitor, supplier or dumb investor.
 Each position makes an argument either for or against a decision.
 Role-play brings up hidden objections and opportunities and helps the team prepare for real-world responses.

 The Two-Minute Paper